EnsoVanPoucke/dotfiles/README.md

 These are my personal **Linux** dotfiles - a collection of configuration files.
 You’re welcome to use them as a reference or starting point for your own setup.
 Some tweaks may be necessary depending on your system.

+## Design philosophy

+This setup follows a modern, minimalistic, and visually appealing design.
+The goal is to reduce distractions while keeping the interface beautiful and intuitive, allowing you to stay focused and productive within your workflow.
+Every element — from window borders to the desktop wallpaper selection — is chosen to be functional without clutter, so your workspace feels clean and comfortable.

 ## Contents

 - `i3` – tiling window manager